 Just because this is an online machine, doesn’t mean it’s going to be any easier to get those toys from one end of the screen to the other.
 In fact, we found that nine times out of ten we never managed to win, meaning we got the ‘Bad Luck’ flashing lights and had to try again.
 Not our best moment.

-What we’re saying on a most basic level is that the difficulty here is just the same as if you’re playing in real life; it feels like the game is rigged to go against you.
+What we’re saying on a most basic level is that the difficulty here is just the same as if you’re playing in real money casinos; it feels like the game is rigged to go against you.
 And so, more times than not, you won’t make the drop point and the toy will never be banked as a win.
 Furthermore, it also means triggering any of the special extras becomes a hell of a lot harder – we never managed it.

 Stop, Drop and Roll